abhiamber/resonant-dinosaurs-925/README.md

 # SKIN CARE

 This is a fully featured MERN project.
 It is a collaborative project where we try to implement our best possible knowledge to showcase and try to grab attention of users where they are looking for beauty products.
-It is an ecommerece website
+It is an ecommerce website

 ## Tech Stack